websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/creating-collections.md

 ## Creating a Collection from an Asset Publisher

-You can create a new Collection from an Asset Publisher widget.
+You can create a new Collection from an [Asset Publisher Widget](../../site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-intro.md).
 This is useful when you have an Asset Publisher customization that you want to use as a Collection in other pages.

 ![You can transform an Asset Publisher widget into a Collection](./creating-collections/images/06.png)